Smoke School History

 The 1990 CAAa targeted four harmful threats to human health and the environment.

-Title V operating permits become mandatory as part of the 1990 CAAa.
+Title V operating permits became mandatory as part of the 1990 CAAa.